kelp-chip/trove/README.md

 # ****

 # [ trove ]
-Trove is a collection management web application.
+Trove is a web application that enables users to create and manage collections and personal inventories.

 ## Documentation